Maharshi-Pandya/YouTube-Downloader/README.md

 Downloads the video in 360p quality and saves it to `path/to/save`

+Behind the scenes, when the video source URL contains no audio streams, this script fetches the video file, and its corresponding audio file.
+Using `ffmpeg` then, it adds the audio file to the video file

 ##### NOTE

 In some of the YouTube videos (eg. videos of VEVO), their source urls are encrypted with some signature cipher.